JerryFleming/PyDoc/library/bz2.rst

    Open a bzip2-compressed file in binary mode.

    If *filename* is a :class:`str` or :class:`bytes` object, open the named file directly.
-Otherwise, *filename* should be a :term:`file object`, which will be used to read or write the compressed data.
+Otherwise, *filename* should be a :term:`文件对象`, which will be used to read or write the compressed data.

    The *mode* argument can be either ``'r'`` for reading (default), ``'w'`` for